UPCOMING EVENTS

 In 1859, John Brown gathered a small force and attacked the United States arsenal at Harpers Ferry, Virginia to obtain thousands of weapons, which he planned to distribute to the slaves to free themselves.
 The plan failed catastrophically, with most of Brown’s force either dead or captured in less than two days.
 This game is set at a fictitious conference, called to debate whether John Brown should be executed.
 Most importantly, this game engages students with the nation’s gravest existential crisis, revolving around the place of slavery in America’s future.

-Constant struggles between the British and French empires draw in colonists, indigenous populations, and other European powers.
+It is the early 1750s in North America, and constant struggles between the British and French empires draw in colonists, indigenous populations, and other European powers.
 Now, a new flashpoint has developed for this rivalry: the Ohio Country.
-The Jumonville Incident, and thus the French and Indian War, is about to begin.
-In this microgame, students will take on the roles of figures from all factions in this contested event.
+Into this volatile situation is thrust a young Colonel in the Virginia Militia, about to make his first mark on history.
+In this game, students will take on the roles of figures from all factions involved in the subsequent Jumonville Incident.
+The game focuses on debates around differing interpretations of the incident, along with such questions as: who shot first, what were the intentions of the French, and how responsible were Washington's actions as a commander?

 NORTH KOREAN HUNGER GAMES